This post deeply delves into the movie Revolutionary Road and the toxic marriage between L. DiCaprio and K. Winslet’s characters.

 Related Reading: 21 Best Scary Movies to Watch on a Date Night

 F*ck Who You Like

-When you watch Revolutionary Road, you sense April is numb to her marriage and life at this point, and she has given up.
+When you watch Revolutionary Road, you sense that April is numb to her marriage and life and has given up.

 April doesn’t want to talk.
 She wants to avoid communication like the plague and see what happens.